OHCHR in the World: making human rights a reality on the ground

 UN Peace Missions

-By the end of 2010, OHCHR supported –through nearly 635 international human rights officers and national staff-- 14 human rights components of Peace Missions in Afghanistan, Burundi, the Central African Republic , Côte d'Ivoire, Darfur (Sudan), Democratic Republic of the Congo, Guinea Bissau, Haiti, Iraq, Liberia, Sierra Leone, Somalia, Sudan, and Timor-Leste.
+By the end of 2014, OHCHR supported – through nearly 635 international human rights officers and national staff – 14 human rights components of Peace Missions in Afghanistan, Burundi, the Central African Republic , Côte d'Ivoire, Darfur (Sudan), Democratic Republic of the Congo, Guinea Bissau, Haiti, Iraq, Liberia, Libya, Mali, Somalia, and South Sudan.

 12 Regional Offices and Centres

-By the end of 2010, OHCHR had 12 regional offices/centres covering East Africa (Addis Ababa), Southern Africa (Pretoria), West Africa (Dakar) Central America (Panama City), South America (Santiago de Chile), Europe (Brussels), Central Asia (Bishkek), South East Asia (Bangkok), Pacific (Suva) and the Middle East (Beirut).
-OHCHR has also a Regional Centre for Human Rights and Democracy for Central Africa in Yaoundé, Cameroon and a Training and Documentation Centre for South West Asia and the Arab Region in Qatar.
+By the end of 2014, OHCHR had 12 regional offices/centres covering East Africa (Addis Ababa), Southern Africa (Pretoria), West Africa (Dakar) Central America (Panama City), South America (Santiago de Chile), Europe (Brussels), Central Asia (Bishkek), South East Asia (Bangkok), Pacific (Suva) and the Middle East and North Africa (Beirut).
+OHCHR also has a Regional Centre for Human Rights and Democracy for Central Africa in Cameroon (Yaoundé)and a Training and Documentation Centre for South West Asia and the Arab Region in Qatar (Doha).

-Regional offices have a crucial role in promoting and protecting human rights in countries of their region, including by working with regional bodies, such as the African Union.
+Regional offices have a crucial role to play in promoting and protecting human rights in countries of their region, including by working with regional bodies, such as the African Union.

 Human Rights Advisers

 Human Rights Advisers are experts deployed by OHCHR to the field to support UN Country Teams following the request of UN Resident Coordinators.
 They follow up and analyze the human rights situation in the country in which they serve and advise the UN Resident Coordinator and the UN Country Team as a whole on strategies to build or strengthen nations' capacities and institutions in promoting and protecting human rights.
 They also engage with national actors (governments and civil society) on how to best promote and implement human rights standards.
-By the end of 2010, OHCHR had 16 Advisers in Chad, Ecuador, Great Lakes (Bujumbura), Honduras, Kenya, Moldova, Niger, Papua New Guinea, Paraguay, Russia, Rwanda, Southern Caucasus (Tbilisi), Sri Lanka and Tajikistan Ukraine as well as two national Advisers in Serbia and FYR of Macedonia.
+By the end of 2014, OHCHR had 29 Advisers in Bangladesh, Chad, Dominican Republic, Ecuador, Honduras, Jamaica, Kenya, Madagascar, Malawi, Maldives, Moldova, Nigeria, Panama (UNDG-LAC), Papua New Guinea, Paraguay, Philippines, Russia, Rwanda, Sierra Leone, Southern Caucasus (Tbilisi), Sri Lanka, Tajikistan, Tanzania, Timor Leste, Thailand (UNDG Asia-Pacific, Bangkok), Ukraine, and Zambia, as well as two national Advisers in Serbia and FYR of Macedonia.

 Rapid Response to Emerging Human Rights Crises